Value of Information in Feedback Control: Global Optimality: Introduction

 \subsection{Related Work}

-There exists a number of studies that have characterized the optimal triggering policy in the rate-distortion trade-off defined between the packet rate and estimation distortion for discrete-time processes \cite{imer2010, lipsa2011, molin2017, chakravorty2016}.
-The intrinsic difficulty in these works is due to the existence of a non-classical information structure.
-Despite the lack of a general theory for coping with such a difficulty, Imer and Basar \cite{imer2010} studied the optimal event-triggered estimation of scalar i.i.d.~and scalar Gauss-Markov processes based on dynamic programming by restricting the triggering policy to be a symmetric policy, and obtained the optimal threshold value of the policy.
-Lipsa and Martins~\cite{lipsa2011} used majorization theory to study the optimal event-triggered estimation of scalar Gauss-Markov processes, and proved that the optimal triggering policy is symmetric.
-Molin and Hirche~\cite{molin2017} studied the convergence properties of an iterative algorithm for the optimal event-triggered estimation of scalar Markov processes with arbitrary noise distribution, and found a result coinciding with that in~\cite{lipsa2011}.
-Moreover, Chakravorty and Mahajan~\cite{chakravorty2016} studied the optimal event-triggered estimation of scalar autoregressive Markov processes with symmetric noise, and proved that the optimal triggering policy is symmetric.

-Besides, similar results have been obtained for continuous-time processes\cite{rabi2012, guo2019wiener, guo2020markov, sun2019}.
-More specifically, Rabi and Baras~\cite{rabi2012} formulated the optimal event-triggered estimation of the scalar Wiener and Ornstein-Uhlenbeck processes as an optimal multiple stopping time problem by discarding the signaling effect, and showed that the optimal triggering policy is symmetric.
-Guo and Kostina \cite{guo2019wiener, guo2020markov} contributed to this area by studying the optimal event-triggered estimation of the scalar Wiener, Ornstein-Uhlenbeck, and L\'{e}vy processes in the presence of signaling effect, and obtained a similar result as in~\cite{rabi2012}.
-Furthermore, Sun~\emph{et~al.}~\cite{sun2019} studied the optimal event-triggered estimation of the scalar Wiener process with random communication delay by discarding the signaling effect, and showed that the optimal triggering policy is symmetric.
+There exist a number of studies that have explored a tradeoff between the packet rate and the mean-square error, and characterized the optimal triggering policy~\cite{imer2010, lipsa2011, molin2017, chakravorty2016, rabi2012, guo2021-IT}.
+The intrinsic difficulty in these studies is due to a non-classical information structure, which complicates the derivation of the optimal triggering policy.
+Notably, Imer and Ba{\c{s}}ar \cite{imer2010} studied the optimal event-triggered estimation of a scalar Gauss--Markov process based on dynamic programming by assuming that the triggering policy is symmetric threshold, and derived the optimal threshold value of the policy.
+Lipsa and Martins~\cite{lipsa2011} analyzed the optimal event-triggered estimation of a scalar Gauss--Markov process based on majorization theory, and proved that the optimal triggering policy is symmetric threshold.
+Molin and Hirche~\cite{molin2017} studied the convergence properties of an iterative algorithm for the optimal event-triggered estimation of a scalar Markov process with symmetric noise distribution, and found a result coinciding with that in~\cite{lipsa2011}.
+Chakravorty and Mahajan~\cite{chakravorty2016} addressed the optimal event-triggered estimation of a scalar autoregressive Markov process with symmetric noise distribution based on renewal theory, and proved that the optimal triggering policy remains symmetric threshold.
+In addition, Rabi~\emph{et~al.}~\cite{rabi2012} formulated the optimal event-triggered estimation of the scalar Ornstein--Uhlenbeck process as an optimal multiple stopping time problem by assuming that the estimator is linear, and showed that the optimal triggering policy is symmetric threshold.
+Guo and Kostina \cite{guo2021-IT} also contributed to this area by studying the optimal event-triggered estimation of the scalar Ornstein--Uhlenbeck process without any assumption on the estimator, and obtained a similar result as~in~\cite{rabi2012}.